junxit/us-congress-bills-115/derived/amendments.md

 ### 26 U.S.C. § 6013

-> by striking “had less than the exemption amount of gross income” in clause (ii) and inserting “had no gross income”;
+> by striking “had less than the exemption amount of gross income” in clause (ii) and inserting “had no gross income”,

 | | |
 |---|---|